So, What's The Issue In A Nutshell?

 If you’re reading this now, you should probably be concerned about data protection.
 As our world moves increasingly online and to gadgets, there are huge questions about how to protect the vast amount of personal data which companies can get their hands on.
 Currently, a large part of the protections surrounding this come from EU Law, both from the EU Charter and specific legislation.
 There are concerns that after we leave, these protections could drop away.

 Once again, this isn’t an issue with one clear stance from the UK.
-The Government has promised to move all EU laws over to British ones at the moment we leave the bloc, but this will give Parliament the chance to later decide if they want to keep them or not.
+The Government has promised to move all EU laws over to British ones at the moment we leave the bloc, but this will give Parliament the chance to decide later if they want to keep them or not.
 The Information Commissioner has spoken out, saying: “Brexit shouldn’t mean Brexit when it comes to data protection.”
 The Government has also tried to quell fears with a New Data Protection Bill, which many have seen to be a rehash of EU regulations.

 And The EU?
 What Do They Think?